ColoradoSchoolOfMines/wii-track/rpi/README.rst

 -----------------------
     * Creates a PyQT5 gui with a slider that allows controlling the servo angle
     * Controls the servo by sending values from 0-180 over the serial interface
+    * Displays camera output by copying pygame surface to QtPixmap
+    * Can upload image to database, base64 encoded

 python_serial_input.py
 ----------------------